Forever After All

 "Forever After All" is a song by American country music singer Luke Combs, It was released on October 23, 2020, as part of What You See Ain't Always What You Get, the deluxe edition of his second studio album, What You See Is What You Get.
 Following its release, the song broke Apple Music and Spotify's streaming records for a country song.

 Commercially, the song debuted at number two on the US Billboard Hot 100, behind Ariana Grande's "Positions", and number one on the Hot Country Songs chart for the week ending November 7, 2020.
-It is his highest charting song to date on the Hot 100.
+This single, along with his cover of "Fast Car", is his highest charting song to date on the Hot 100.